sandstorm/NeosH5P/README.md

 ## Settings.yaml
 * check the default settings and overwrite them where necessary
 * add a requestPattern for the H5P frontend controllers so we can get the account
+## xAPI
+* Control which username/mail is sent in xAPI statements by implementing your own xApiUserServiceInterface and configuring the plugin to use it via Objects.yaml.
+This will give you the opportunity to interact with your own user model and extract name and email address.

 # License
 License: MIT.